How to measure the EMF in a house

 Indoor “live” measurements

 1. Turn on the breakers again, so the house is electrically “alive”.
+If the house has a solar system, leave it off.

 If you are evaluating the house to buy or rent, it is better just to turn on the breakers for the fixed appliances, i.e. the water heater, stove, refrigerator, etc. Leave all other circuits off, as the gadgets powered by them are not relevant if they are not yours.